This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #AllNaturalPork #CollectiveBias

 - Use a slotted spoon to remove the apples and sprinkle with a little cinnamon.

-- I made this with a 1.5 pound Smithfield All Natural Boneless Loin Filet and it had no problem exceeding a safe temperature for pork (145 F) with 15 minutes of pressurization.
+- I made this with a 1.5 pound boneless loin filet and it had no problem exceeding a safe temperature for pork (145 F) with 15 minutes of pressurization.
 But you should always check the temperature of your roasts with a meat thermometer, and I’d suggest adding at least 5 minutes to the cooking time for every extra 1/2 pound of meat.

 - You can use chicken broth instead of apple juice in the recipe, but then apples will not be as sweet.
 Kids will like it better with apple juice.